Oman Multisport Adventure

 Ability Level

 This Adventure is rated Moderate.
 The hiking is not peak bagging but does require good balance and comfort on uneven terrain.
-We do some more adventure activities, like canyoning, but will have options for shorter hikes that avoid this.
+We do some more adventure activities, like canyoning and ziplining, but will have options for shorter hikes that avoid this.

 Type of people who will enjoy this tour